 My translation from “I Numeri Sacri nella Tradizione Pitagorica Massonica”, Chap 3:

 where 36 is the square of the first perfect number.
 We observe that 36 is the first triangle that is also a square: and that six is the only triangle whose square is still triangular.
-It is formed by the sum of two Tetractys, one formed by the odd numbers 1 + 3 + 5 + 7 = 16 which is the square of 4, and the one formed by the even numbers 2 + 4 + 6 + 8 which of course is equal to the twice of decade.
+It is formed by the sum of two Tetractys, one formed by the odd numbers 1 + 3 + 5 + 7 = 16, which is the square of 4, and the one formed by the even numbers 2 + 4 + 6 + 8, which of course is equal to the twice of the decade.
 Plato Plutarch calls platonic Tetractys the one formed by the numbers which made the soul of the world whose creation is exhibited in the Timaeus; the Platonic quadruplet is formed by the sum of the two quaternions that have both completed the first unit and then are made with the first three powers of two and three, that are: 1, 2, 4, 8 and 1, 3, 9, 27.
-The first has 15 for sum, the second has 40 for sum: there is a total of 55 which is the tenth triangular number.
-Therefore so seen the generation of numbers compounds contained within the decade, it remains to be seen how to arrive at the prime numbers 5 and 7, the first of which appears as a factor of ten because 2 · 5 = 10.
+The first has 15 for sum; the second has 40 for sum: there is a total of 55, which is the tenth triangular number.
+Therefore, seeing the generation of numbers compounds contained within the decade, it remains to be seen how to arrive at the prime numbers 5 and 7, the first of which appears as a factor of ten because 2 · 5 = 10.

 We must now follow another way.
-And there are two ways, independent of one another, both leading to the numbers five seven, one starting from the consideration of a tetrachord of Philolaus, the other starting from the consideration of the polygonal and pyramidal numbers.
+And there are two ways, independent of one another, leading to the numbers five and seven, one starting from the consideration of a tetrachord of Philolaus, the other starting from the consideration of the polygonal and pyramidal numbers.

-According to Archytas (1), a Pythagorean living a little later Pythagoras, there are three progressions: arithmetic, geometric and harmonic, and Iamblichus stated (2) that in the school of Pythagoras there were considered the three arithmetic, geometric and harmonic averages.
-We need to remember that according to the Pythagoreans there is arithmetical proportion within four numbers a, b, c, d when a – b = c – d, and in the particular case of the continuous proportion, that’s to say if both the media b and c are equal, that’s to say if the proportion is a – b = b – c, the average is called the arithmetic median or the arithmetic median of c, and is equal to half their sum, that’s to say
+According to Archytas (1), a Pythagorean living a little later than Pythagoras, there are three progressions: arithmetic, geometric and harmonic, and Iamblichus stated (2) that in the school of Pythagoras, there were considered the three arithmetic, geometric and harmonic averages.
+We need to remember that according to the Pythagoreans, there is arithmetical proportion within four numbers a, b, c, d when a – b = c – d, and in the particular case of the continuous proportion, that’s to say if both the media b and c are equal, that’s to say if the proportion is a – b = b – c, the average is called the arithmetic median or the arithmetic median of c, and is equal to half their sum, that’s to say

-and in particular one has continuous harmonic proportions when
+and in particular, one has continuous harmonic proportions when

 and here above it is obtained: